Guide to the Different Types of Drug Tests

 -

-Less effective for certain substances
+Less effective for long-term or habitual use

 -